aalimzhanov/aalimzhanov/README.md

 Hello, my name is Adil Alimzhanov.
-I am currently a third year student in Mount Allison university in New Brunswick Canada.
+I am currently a fourth year student at Mount Allison university in New Brunswick Canada.
 I am doing a BSc with a major in Computer Science and a minor in Mathematics.
 If you want to reach me, email me at "aalimzhanov@mta.ca".